 The CP Diary has been a good motivator for me.
 It has allowed me to understand and equate my life up to this point and hopefully will go beyond that.
-This week I’ve now come face to face with another reality of which I am okay about, but for which my past struggles now seem to fit perfectly.
+This week I perhaps have now come face to face with another reality, for which my past struggles seem to fit.

-As a consequence of brain damage there is a possibility that I may also have a mild form of Dyspraxia.
-Having done hours of my own research, I have found out that children with Cerebral Palsy have been diagnosed with Dyspraxia and I believe this is what I have been dealing with for all these years.
+As a consequence of brain damage, there is a possibility that I may also have a mild form of Dyspraxia.
+Having done hours of my own research, I have found that children with Cerebral Palsy have been diagnosed with Dyspraxia.

 I have always had problems with concentration and found my formative years in school problematic, with little success in the classroom.
-I was renowned for starting jobs and never finishing them.
 My reports we’re less than favourable and although my teachers and parents knew I wasn’t achieving in school, none of them ever questioned why.

-My father always used to say I would catch up, but I never did.
-Where my twin was working hard, I had already given up, which made it difficult, because comparisons would always be drawn.
-I was considered lazy by some family members, but I know believe Dyspraxia played a part and was very much instrumental in my attitude and my abilities in school.
+My father always used to say I would catch up, but never did.
+I was considered lazy by some family members, but I know believe that I was slow to learn for a reason and that was very much instrumental in my attitude and my abilities in school.

 Looking back those times were enormously difficult for me because there was very little understanding.
 Little was known about Cerebral Palsy back then, but then again to me it’s never just been about how I deal with things physically.